DataKitchen/ngx-toolkit/projects/core/README.md

 > TBD add small description or maybe a TOC for all the CoreComponent things

 #### Automatic unsubscription
-CoreComponent impletents a `subscriptions: Subscription[]` array to easy automatic unsubscriptions.
+CoreComponent implements a `subscriptions: Subscription[]` array for automatic unsubscriptions of observables.

 ```typescript
 import { CoreComponent } from '@datakitchen/ngx-toolkit';